The Mad T Party held its final performance on 03/30/16. There is no word on a replacement.

 Dining packages are available at Carthay Circle Restaurant and Wine Country Trattoria (or seasonally at Ariel's Grotto).
 Space is limited and they must be reserved by calling 714-781-DINE.

-Get your Glow with the Show ears and become part of World of Color.
+Get your Made With Magic ears and become part of World of Color.
 These special Mickey Mouse ears interact with the show and light up in various colors to the music.
 The ears also interact with Mad T Party and Disneyland Park's Fantasmic!